Subhas Chandra Bose: 1921–1932: Indian National Congress

 In 1922 Bose founded the newspaper Swaraj and assumed charge of the publicity for the Bengal Provincial Congress Committee.
 His mentor was Chittaranjan Das, a voice for aggressive nationalism in Bengal.
 In 1923, Bose was elected the President of Indian Youth Congress and also the Secretary of the Bengal State Congress.
 He became the editor of the newspaper "Forward", which had been founded by Chittaranjan Das.
 Bose worked as the CEO of the Calcutta Municipal Corporation for Das when the latter was elected mayor of Calcutta in 1924.
+Das famously decided to choose Bose as the CEO over a more experienced Birendranath Sasmal.
 During the same year, when Bose was leading a protest march in Calcutta, he, Maghfoor Ahmad Ajazi and other leaders were arrested and imprisoned.
 After a roundup of nationalists in 1925, Bose was sent to prison in Mandalay, British Burma, where he contracted tuberculosis.